How to Embed Google Reviews on Your Website: 3 Easy Methods

 Your Google reviews are your strongest social proof — but they're sitting on Google, not on your website where visitors make buying decisions.
 Embedding reviews on your site can increase conversion rates by up to 270%.
-Here are three methods, from simplest to most powerful.
+Here's everything you need to know about displaying reviews effectively.

 The simplest approach: manually copy your best reviews from Google and add them to your website as static testimonials.
 Create a section with the reviewer's first name, star rating, date, and review text.
 Style it with your site's design system.